JayMarzan36/JayMarzan36/README.md

 # Hello there, I'm Jay! 😁

 I'm a freshman in college studying Computer Science at [Utah State University][1].
 I'm on the fence about what I want to do in computer science, but I have a couple of ideas on what I want to do.
 Maybe cause I'm interested in almost everything.
-Such as data, machine learning, and software development.
-But I'm always passionate about all things programming and always looking to learn something new everyday.
+Such as data, machine learning / AI, and software development.
+But I'm always passionate about all things programming and always looking to learn something new every day.

-#### Looking to Contact me?
+#### Looking to contact me?
 * jaymarzan36@gmail.com

 ## Programming Languages